Josh-E-S/pexip-infinity-gcp-terraform/README.md

 # This project is for community use.
 This is not an official Pexip repo.

-# Pexip Infinity on GCP using Terraform
+# Terraform Google Pexip Infinity

-Terraform module for deploying Pexip Infinity video conferencing platform on GCP.
-This module will deploy the Pexip infrastructure, but still requires configuration after deployment.
+A Terraform module for deploying Pexip Infinity conferencing platform on Google Cloud.
+This module handles the infrastructure setup including networks, compute instances, images, and firewall rules, letting you focus on configuring your Pexip environment.

 ## Overview

-This repository provides Terraform templates for deploying and managing Pexip Infinity video conferencing infrastructure on GCP.
-The templates are designed to provide a flexible, easy-to-use experience with sensible defaults and comprehensive configuration options.
+This module creates the core infrastructure needed to run Pexip Infinity on Google Cloud:
+- Management, transcoding, and optional proxy nodes across multiple regions
+- Network configuration with support for both new and existing VPCs
+- Firewall rules for Pexip services (SIP, H.323, Teams, Meet)
+- Automated image management from local files or existing images
+- SSH key generation and secure storage in Secret Manager

 ### Features